ibm-cloud-docs/power-iaas/Network-security-group.md

 6. Select the **Network address groups** tab.
 A list of the existing NAGs is displayed.

 7. Click the overflow menu (icon with 3 vertical dots) on the far right of the NAG entry that you want to rename and select **Edit**.
-The "Edit network address group details" panel is displayed.
+The Edit network address group details panel is displayed.

 7. Enter a new name for the NAG and click **Save**.